-WILLIAM HOWARD is established as one of Britain’s leading pianists, enjoying a career that has taken him to over 40 different countries.
+WILLIAM HOWARD is one of Britain’s leading pianists, enjoying a career that has taken him to over 40 different countries.
 His performing life consists of solo recitals, concerto performances, guest appearances with chamber ensembles and instrumentalists.
 In 1983 he founded the Schubert Ensemble, with which he performed for the full 35 years of the Ensemble’s existence (it gave its final concert in June 2018).
 Winner of the 1998 Royal Philharmonic Society Award for Best Chamber Ensemble, the Schubert Ensemble earned a worldwide reputation as one of the finest piano and string ensembles, as well as setting up several ground-breaking educational projects and commissioning 50 concert works.

 Photo John Clark